ElmarJ/aliceheuff.com/src/index.md

     img: /img/img_3923.jpg
   - title: Jazz Legends
     url: /jazz
-    desc: "I started painting covers from Jazz records from dad and got really inspired by painting them.
+    desc: "I started painting covers from Jazz records from my dad and got really inspired by painting them.
 This was the start of a whole series.
-My goal is to paint all Jazz legends.
-Togeter the make a nice assemble.
-The portraits are all 20cm x 20cm they are all painted in a highly contrast way. "
+The portraits are mostly 20cm x 20cm and they are all painted in a highly contrast way. "
     img: /img/Painting12.jpeg
-  - title: See all painting and drawing
+  - title: See all paintings and drawings
     url: /paintings
     desc: In this overview you can find all my art.
-Next to my oilpaintings there are also screenprints and charcoal drawings.
+Next to my oilpaintings there are also screenprints, collages  and charcoal drawings.
     img: /img/Painting9.jpeg
 ---
 I'm an Amsterdam based teacher and artist.
 I work with oilpaint and many other techniques.
 The main theme's in my paintings are the 1950-1960, Jazz,  Party's and many other themes!

-Interested in one of the paintings or drawing or maybe you would like to know more or you have a special request?
+Interested?
+You would like to know more?
+Special request?

-Contact me on [aliceheuff@gmail.com](aliceheuff@gmail.com) or follow me [on instagram](https://www.instagram.com/alice_heuff/)!
+Contact me [aliceheuff@gmail.com](aliceheuff@gmail.com) or follow me [on instagram](https://www.instagram.com/alice_heuff/)!